The idea that Iran is digitally isolated from the world is a myth.

 Don’t buy any apps to bypass censorship before you arrive in Iran.

-Privacy and censorship circumvention software used myriad of protocols that must be capable of defeating the particular filtering technology used.
+Privacy and censorship circumvention software use various protocols to defeat the particular filtering technology used in each country.
 What works in China most likely doesn’t work in Russia and vice versa.

-The vanilla flavors used in Europe and north America do not work in the countries where robust means are being used to defeat privacy tools.
+The vanilla flavors used in Europe and north America typically don’t work in the countries where robust means are being used to censor the Internet.

 How to get Privacy software that works with the Internet in Iran